logdna/logdna-s3/doc/env.md

 ### `USER_AGENT`

-> user-agent header value to use while sending logs
+> The user-agent header value to use while sending logs

 | Config | Value |
 | --- | --- |